-Table 1: Local contexts and goals of each OSHub.
+Table 6.1: Local contexts and goals of each OSHub.

-OS-Hub Local Goals and Context To tackle community need for digital literacy in regional schools and schools where students come from low socio-economic backgrounds.
-Austria To give agency to young people in determining the ro- les that humans and machines will play in the future. - Aligns with the Digital Humanism mission of OSHub partner Ars Electronica.
-To establish a school-led form of education, which engages students, teachers, parents and various local actors for knowledge-based community development Czech Republic To tackle environmental, historical, cultural, and socio- -economic issues faced by local communities.
-To build relationships and networks between different levels of stakehol- ders concerned with sustainable development of local communities.
-Student retention in Delivering Equality of Opportunity In Schools (DEIS) schools in socioeconomically disadvantaged areas.
+OS-HUB LOCAL GOALS AND CONTEXT Austria To tackle community need for digital literacy in regional schools and schools where students come from low socio-economic backgrounds.
+To give agency to young people in determining the roles that humans and machines will play in the future.
+Aligns with the Digital Humanism mission of OSHub partner Ars Electronica.
+Czech Republic To establish a school-led form of education, which engages students, teachers, parents and various local actors for knowledge-based community development To tackle environmental, historical, cultural, and socio-economic issues faced by local communities.
+To build relationships and networks between different levels of stakeholders concerned with sustainable development of local communities.
+Ireland Student retention in Delivering Equality of Opportunity In Schools (DEIS) schools in socioeconomically disadvantaged areas.
 Increasing youth leadership skills.
-Iroland Student co-creation: challenges defined during the process by the students. ireialiu Showcasing future life opportunities for students.
+Student co-creation: challenges defined during the process by the students.
+Showcasing future life opportunities for students.
 Building / strengthening school relationships in a pandemic.
-Tackling SDGs with the local community and em- phasising the role of science in society.
-A neighbourhood with social and economic difficul- ties that increased due to the pandemic. - Surge of violence France Helping students to develop their knowledge, their feeling of be- ing an active part of their community ("well being together").
+Tackling SDGs with the local community and emphasising the role of science in society.

+France A neighbourhood with social and economic difficulties that increased due to the pandemic.
+Surge of violence Helping students to develop their knowledge, their feeling of being an active part of their community ("well being together").
 Capacitate teachers and stakeholders with fabrication skills.
 Promote connections and collaborations between local partners and schools.
-Lemnos island: geographically isolated and with less access to STEM opportunities.
+Greece Lemnos island: geographically isolated and with less access to STEM opportunities.
 To create tangible projects that address real issues in Lemnos.
-Greece To create a live network between school and local stakeholders.
-To drive student and teacher engagement in STEM education. - To increase student awareness of SDGs and environmental issues in Lemnos. - Educational inequality; pupils falling behind in their aca- Nath - d demic, creative and emotional development. ivetneriands Increased teacher workload due to teacher shortage.
-Social/oconomic disadvantaged paichbourboads in the library. with increased challenges due to COVID-19 pandemic.

-Low population density territory in the border between Portugal and Spain Reduced citizen participation and low collabo- ration between partners and school Portugal Low connectedness between students and research &amp; innovation Low digital literacy of students and teachers Low motivation, autonomy and confidence of teachers for more open and collaborative approaches Making: strengths and technical competences of OSHub part- ner Onl'fait Interregional: located at the border with France Switzerland Making: strengths and technical competences of OSHub part- ner Onl'fait Interregional: located at the border with France Sustainability: key issue identified by Department of Public Edu- cation; recently introduced in school programmes Switzerland Making: strengths and technical competences of OSHub partner Onl'fait Interregional: located at the border with France Sustainability: key issue identified by Department of Public Education; recently introduced in school programmes Collaboration: schools looking for collaborative / applied projects; engaging with science and technology; inspiration about careers
+To create a live network between school and local stakeholders.
+To drive student and teacher engagement in STEM education.
+To increase student awareness of SDGs and environmental issues in Lemnos.
+Netherlands Educational inequality; pupils falling behind in their academic, creative and emotional development.
+Increased teacher workload due to teacher shortage.
+Social/economic disadvantaged neighbourhoods in the Hague, with increased challenges due to COVID-19 pandemic.
+Portugal Low population density territory in the border between Portugal and Spain Reduced citizen participation and low collaboration between partners and school Low connectedness between students and research & innovation Low digital literacy of students and teachers Low motivation, autonomy and confidence of teachers for more open and collaborative approaches Switzerland Making: strengths and technical competences of OSHub partner Onl'fait Interregional: located at the border with France Sustainability: key issue identified by Department of Public Education; recently introduced in school programmes Collaboration: schools looking for collaborative / applied projects; engaging with science and technology; inspiration about careers

-2.3.2 OSHub Evaluation Approach
+6.2.3.2 OSHub Evaluation Approach

-How do you evaluate an open schooling project with various partners, stakeholders and objectives involved?
-The solution initially adopted by the OS Hub project was to evaluate on three different levels: 1) The consortium, 2) the school network, 3) the learners.
+So, how do you evaluate an open schooling project with various partners, stakeholders and objectives involved?
+The solution initially adopted by the OS Hub project was to evaluate at three different levels: 1) The consortium, 2) the school network, 3) the learners.
 Each level had different outcomes to be measured and involved different actors.
 Therefore it was necessary to evaluate these separately to ensure meaningful findings could be formulated.
-By centering the evaluation approach on these three levels we developed further evaluation tools with the view of obtaining an in-depth and holistic view of each.
+By centering the evaluation approach on these three levels we developed further evaluation tools in order to obtain an in-depth and holistic view of each level and the ways in which they functioned together to support open schooling practices.